Weightlifting sees the strongest athletes in the Commonwealth Games compete to raise the biggest possible weights into the air.

 Zoe had done this weight before, and after a long journey from getting gold in Glasgow, she fought again and returned home with a silver medal.

-At Birmingham 2022, weightlifting will be held alongside para-powerlifting at the NEC.
+At Birmingham 2022, weightlifting was held alongside para-powerlifting at the NEC.